openxla/stablehlo/rfcs/20260901-numpy-comparison-type.md

   sorts).
 - All NaNs (both positive and negative) are sorted to the end of the sequence (> +infinity).
-- Complex numbers are ordered lexicographically by (real, imag).

 StableHLO currently supports only `FLOAT` (standard IEEE-754 partial order) and `TOTALORDER` (IEEE-754 totalOrder, where -NaN < -infinity and